obsius/govertible/README.md

 }
 ```

-Advanced example converting one struct to another using an interface.
+Advanced example converting one struct to another using the convertTo interface.
 ```golang
 package main